 The washing away of soil by water is the most common form of land damage in agriculture.

-Soil erosion is the movement of soil from one place to another, usually to a place where it is not beneficial.
+Soil erosion is the movement of soil from one location to another, typically to an area where it is not beneficial.

 The effects of it can be very detrimental.
 Here’s how to prevent water erosion naturally:

-• Use drip irrigation; watering your lawn or garden is like having rain on it.
-Traditional watering methods can cause washaways, just like rain.
+- Use drip irrigation; watering your lawn or garden is like having rain on it.
+Traditional watering methods can cause washaways, just as rain does.
 However, you can deliver water in small doses by using drip irrigation.

 Preventing Wind Erosion